cppalliance/safe-cpp/proposal/draft.md

 ## Relocation out of references

 You can only relocate out of _owned places_, and owned places are subobjects of local variables.
 Dereferences of borrows are not owned places, so you can't relocate out of them.
-Niko Matsakis writes about a significant potential improvement in the ownership model, [^unwinding-puts-limits-on-the-borrow-checker] citing situations where it would be sound to relocate out of a reference, as long as you relocate back into it before the function returns.
+Niko Matsakis writes about a significant potential improvement in the ownership model, [@unwinding-puts-limits-on-the-borrow-checker] citing situations where it would be sound to relocate out of a reference, as long as you relocate back into it before the function returns.

 ```rust
 fn swap<T>(